66 important questions and answers - Bandera County Courier

 “Best possible” is the answer that Health Minister Jens Spahn has given several times, but the best possible does not necessarily mean “very good”.

-A Berlin medical officer recently spoke up, who in such a situation considers the authorities to be overwhelmed, above all because many of the official medical positions in Berlin are not filled.
-Whether current practice, what criteria for a possible infection and a test is sufficient, is also doubted by some experts.
+A Berlin official doctor recently spoke up, who in such a situation considers the authorities to be overwhelmed, above all because many of the official medical positions in Berlin are not filled, whether the current practice, what criteria for a possible infection and a test viewed, sufficient, is also doubted by some experts.

 44. Is China a role model for Germany when dealing with the corona virus?